 Among Internet slang abbreviations, LOL is one of the most (if not the most) commonly used and oldest exemplars, officially added to the Oxford English Dictionary in 2011.
 Prior to that, rumors circulated involving less technologically savvy individuals (generally a mother or grandmother) taking the letters to mean "lots of love" and appending them to a text or e-mail notification of a death in the family. ("Your grandmother died.
 LOL.")

 In November 2012, a Facebook page claimed that the abbreviation LOL had a hidden occult meaning linked with Satanism.
-According to rumor, the term was deliberately introduced to the vernacular for one of three commonly-cited reasons: to dupe the unwitting into pledging their allegiance to Satan, as a cipher used by Satanists to identify one another, or to end satanic prayers.
+According to rumor, the term was deliberately introduced to the vernacular for one of three commonly-cited reasons: to dupe the unwitting into pledging their allegiance to Satan, as a cipher used by Satanists to identify one another, or to end satanic prayers:

 As is the often the case with backronyms, the rumor became more entrenched when it was uncoupled from its source (particularly among those less reliant on digital communications, the claim seemed plausible as the term was a novel one).
 Moreover, the surge in popularity of the term LOL in day-to-day conversations belied its age and perceived etymology.